bustabit/shiba/README.md

 `rainon <player> <amount>`

 Rains on a specific player.
-You can make it rain on yourself to withdraw from Shiba.
+To withdraw from Shiba, use the `withdraw` command instead.
 Can be used in public channels only.

 **Example**: `!rainon Ryan 100` to rain 100 bits on the player Ryan